 Food and Wine in 2007.
 I love it because it's a one bowl cake, and when it's made in a bundt pan, it's pretty as well as easy.
 Applesauce cakes are usually spice cakes, so this recipe may remind you of the holidays.
 Nevertheless, it's great all year round, and today on Applesauce Day, you can make it to celebrate!

-I used to make my own applesauce from my Gravenstein apple trees, but over the last few years, Topper and Rosie, my golden retrievers, have 'retrieved' the apples before they were quite ripe.
+I used to make my own applesauce from my Gravenstein apple trees, but over the last few seasons my golden retriever 'retrieved' the apples before they were quite ripe.
 Some years, I've picked up a flat or bushel along the road in Sebastopol in Sonoma county, famous for its Gravenstein Apples.
 But lately I've been buying my applesauce from Trader Joe's.
 They sell First Press Gravenstein applesauce.
 How great is that?

 In this recipe I use chocolate chunks instead of chocolate chips, but use what you have and what you like.
 I always have good chocolate around, so I tend to chop it up and use it in cakes and cookies.
 It changes things up in terms of taste!
 Also, always make sure your spices are fresh.

 2 1/2 cups all-purpose flour, plus more for dusting

 1 tsp ground cardamom

 2 cups unsweetened applesauce (applesauce from Gravenstein apples - my favorite!)

 2 large eggs, lightly beaten

 10 ounces dark chocolate, chopped, or a 12-ounces semisweet chocolate chips